unosquare/tubular/README.md

     </div>
 ```

 Tubular works directly with either your own OData service or a custom RESTful call.
-You can simplify your RESTful API significantly by using our .NET Tubular.ServerSide library which handles IQueryables easily.
+You can simplify your RESTful API significantly by using our .NET Tubular.ServerSide library which handles `IQueryable` easily.

-## Running the OWIN Sample project

-In order to run the sample project included in the solution, first you must use Code-first migrations Update-Database command.
-Here is the explanation step by step:

-First of all, set Unosquare.Tubular.Sample as the solution's Default Project by right clicking it an selecting "Set as StartUp Project".
-Otherwise the database update will not work.

-Next, into the Web.config file of the Unosquare.Tubular.Sample project, specify the missing parameter of the "SampleDbContext" connection string as this example:

-            connectionString="MyComputer\SQLEXPRESS"

-This way you are specifying where to run the seed method with initial data.

-Finally, open the Package Manager Console, select Unosquare.Tubular.Sample as Default project in the top bar and run the following command:

-        update-Database

-After this, just right-click the project and select Debug>Start New Instance and you should be watching and explorer window with the sample page.